vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 2. (Optional) Override the component

 Inside the `Price` object, add a property called `Component`.
-This property value should be defined as a React component created by you, that'll be used to replace every instance of the `Price` component inside the `ProductDetails` section.
+This property value should be defined as a React component created by you, that will be used to replace every instance of the `Price` component inside the `ProductDetails` section.

 ```tsx
 import CustomPrice from "src/components/custom/CustomPrice"